Autocar India

 The Oben Rorr Evo has the longest wheelbase in this comparison, while the Ola Roadster X+ is noticeably shorter, pointing to a more compact overall footprint.

-In terms of kerb weight, the Oben Rorr Evo is noticeably heavier than its rivals here, with the Revolt being the lightest and the Ola positioned in between.
+In terms of kerb weight, the Rorr Evo is noticeably heavier than its rivals here, with the Revolt being the lightest and the Ola positioned in between.

-Oben Rorr Evo vs rivals: Suspension, Brakes and tyres
+Oben Rorr Evo vs rivals: Suspension, brakes and tyres

-The Ola feature radial-tyres at both ends
+The Ola features radial tyres at both ends

 Oben Rorr Evo